metapolator/metapolator/the-Zürich-report.md

 i.e. “a project consists of masters, which contain glyphs, made out of skeletons—drawn with lines between points—and vector shapes.”

-**Making changes means setting parameters.
-The natural way to make changes is at _master_ level**.<br/>This is where the speed increase that Metapolator promises is created.
+**Making changes means setting parameters.<br/>The natural way to make changes is at _master_ level**.<br/>This is where the speed increase that Metapolator promises is created.

 To make even more sweeping changes parameters can be applied at project level.
 Setting parameters at sub-master level is applying overrides, i.e. corrections to get the details _just right_.